5 |

 Pacific Black Duck

-(front left), Royal Spoonbill (front right) and
+(front left), Royal Spoonbill (right) and

 Masked Lapwing